karray/karray.github.io/_drafts/2025-11-01-unsupervised-feature-attribution.md

 LaFAM clearly highlights true objects, suggesting that these objects strongly activate multiple channels in the final conv layer.
 However, the prediction is wrong.
 The reason could be that the last fully connected layer puts more weight on specific features that mislead the final decision, even though many other features correctly identify the object.

-The LaFAM paper [<a href="#karjauv2024lafam" data-ref="karjauv2024lafam">Karjauv et al.</a>] systematically evaluates and compares averaged activation maps against RELAX (the prior SSL method) using SSL models (SimCLR and SwAV on ResNet50 backbones), and also compared it against Grad-CAM for a fully supervised ResNet50 classifier as a sanity check.
+The paper systematically evaluates and compares averaged activation maps against RELAX (the prior SSL method) using SSL models (SimCLR and SwAV on ResNet50 backbones), and also compared it against Grad-CAM for a fully supervised ResNet50 classifier as a sanity check.
 The saliancy maps for ResNet50 have only 7x7 size and were upscaled to match the input image size using nearest-neighbor interpolation.
 Since we don't have class labels to evaluate “correctness” of an explanation, the evaluation was performed on datasets with segmentation masks (ImageNet-S and PASCAL VOC) and a suite of evaluation metrics from the Quantus XAI evaluation framework.
 Essentially, we treat it as a localization task, whith goal to assess how well the saliency maps align with the segmentaions masks.

 <table id="imagenet_results">
   <caption>Saliency maps performance comparison on ImageNet-S (higher values are better).</caption>